Ikolvi/QuicUI/README.md

 ![Build Status](https://img.shields.io/badge/status-stable-brightgreen)
 ![Architecture](https://img.shields.io/badge/Architecture-Plugin--Based-brightblue)

 **QuicUI** is a powerful Server-Driven UI (SDUI) framework for Flutter that enables you to build, update, and deliver dynamic user interfaces without redeploying your app.
-Define your UI as **JSON** and render it natively at runtime.
-Built with a **backend-agnostic plugin architecture** supporting any backend.
+Define your UI as **JSON** and render it natively at runtime. **Backend is fully optional** - works standalone with local data, or integrates with any cloud backend via plugins.

 ## 🚀 Features

 - **Instant Updates**: Ship UI changes without App Store/Play Store approval
 - **JSON-Driven**: Define widgets in JSON, render natively in Flutter
+- **Standalone Usage**: Works with local JSON data - no backend required
-- **Backend-Agnostic**: Supabase, Firebase, REST API, or custom backends
+- **Backend Optional**: Integrate with Supabase, Firebase, REST API, or custom backends
-- **Real-Time Sync**: Live UI updates with minimal latency
+- **Real-Time Sync**: Live UI updates with minimal latency (when backend is available)
-- **Dynamic Navigation**: Control routes from the backend
+- **Dynamic Navigation**: Control routes from the backend or locally
-- **Form Management**: Server-side forms with built-in validation
+- **Form Management**: Server-side or local forms with built-in validation
 - **Dynamic Theming**: Update branding and styles in real-time
 - **Offline-First**: Lightning-fast local database (ObjectBox) for offline apps
 - **Extensible**: Custom widgets, actions, and native integrations